yanlai00/continual-ddpm/readme.md

 ## Running Continual Learning Experiments

 ### Train DDPM Models
 The experiment config files can be found in the `experiments/` folder.
+Here are some examples:

 Unconditional image generation on MNIST with knowledge distillation:
 ```